Prag8855/aab/content/tools/appointment-finder.md

 ---
 Title: Anmeldung appointment finder
-Description: This tool helps you find an appointment to register your address at the Bürgeramt.
+Description: This bot helps you find an appointment to register your address at the Bürgeramt.
 Date_created: 2022-06-15
 Date_updated: 2022-08-26
 ---

-This tool helps you find an appointment to [register your address](/glossary/Anmeldung) at the *[[Bürgeramt]]*.
+This bot helps you find an appointment to [register your address](/glossary/Anmeldung) at the Berlin *[[Bürgeramt]]*.

 {% include "blocks/_appointmentFinderStatic.html" %}